JDBDT/jdbdt/src/site/markdown/Tutorial.md

 and also that `UserDAO` does not issue a database commit (that would make any changes permanent and terminate the transaction started with `save(theDB)`).

-## Database validation using JDBDT assertions
-<a name="DBValidation"></a>
+### Tests and assertions <a name="TheTestCode.DBValidation"></a>

 The tests in `UserDAOTest`, marked with the JUnit `@Test` annotation, validate the different methods in `UserDAO`, using [JDBDT assertions](DBAssertions.html).
 These take form as [delta assertions](DBAssertions.html#DeltaAssertions), [state assertions](DBAssertions.html#StateAssertions), or [plain data set assertions](DBAssertions.html#DataSetAssertions).

-Before illustrating these, we first make note of an auxiliary method in `UserDAOTest` called `toDataSet`, that is used throughout the rest of the code.
+Before discussing test methods and assertions, we first make note of an auxiliary method in `UserDAOTest` called `toDataSet`, that is used throughout the rest of the code.
 It provides a shorthand to create  [a (typed) data set](DataSets.html#Creation.Typed) from a single `User` instance.
 The conversion from `User` instances to row format is defined by the `CONVERSION` function shown.

     private static final Conversion<User> CONVERSION =